-Detailed measure specifications are available; please see the Supporting Documents.
+Detailed measure specifications can be found in the Supporting Documents.

 Section 3.
 Importance of the Measure

 In the following sections, provide brief descriptions of how the measure meets one or more of the following criteria for measure importance (general importance, importance to Medicaid and/or CHIP, complements or enhances an existing measure).
 Include references related to specific points made in your narrative (not a free-form listing of citations).